 "I'm a big fan of dual-phase makeup removers," says Irwin.
 "Make Beauty has an amazing one that uses oil and cucumber and chamomile.
 Soak a cotton pad and hold gently but firmly over the eye for at least 10 seconds.
 This gives it time to soften the makeup and then it glides away instead of tugging at the eye."
 Hatcher also recommends oil—specifically cleansing oils—citing its ability to "help nourish the skin even when cleansing is finished."

 De Santino is similarly fond of the cotton method: "Start with eye makeup remover on a cotton pad and gently swipe across your lids.
 Do not tug, pull, or wipe back and forth.
 Follow up with a gentle cleanser and eye cream."
-CeraVe Hydrating Face Cleanser and Goop Perfecting Eye Cream are great options.
+CeraVe Hydrating Face Cleanser ($13) and Goop by Juice Beauty Perfecting Eye Cream ($90) are great options.